Table of Contents

 Recent studies have delved into the intricate relationship between migraines and the vagus nerve, revealing compelling evidence:

-• Neuroinflammation: Migraines are now understood to involve neurogenic inflammation, a process where neurons release inflammatory substances, causing blood vessels in the brain to dilate and triggering pain signals.
+- Neuroinflammation: Migraines are now understood to involve neurogenic inflammation, a process where neurons release inflammatory substances, causing blood vessels in the brain to dilate and triggering pain signals.
 The vagus nerve, with its anti-inflammatory properties, plays a crucial role in regulating this process.
-Low vagal tone may contribute to heightened neuroinflammation, increasing migraine susceptibility and severity.
+Low vagal tone may contribute to heightened neuroinflammation, increasing attacks susceptibility and severity.

-• Hormonal fluctuations: Migraines disproportionately affect women, a disparity likely influenced by hormonal fluctuations.
-Estrogen, a key hormone in the female reproductive cycle, plays a complex role in migraine development.
+- Hormonal fluctuations: Migraines disproportionately affect women, a disparity likely influenced by hormonal fluctuations.
+Estrogen, a key hormone in the female reproductive cycle, plays a complex role in episode development.
 Fluctuations in estrogen levels, particularly around menstruation, pregnancy, and menopause, can trigger attacks in susceptible women.
 Understanding how hormonal changes influence the brain and the vagus nerve may lead to more effective and targeted therapies.

 0.1 Hz Breathing: A Precise Approach to Vagal Activation